 The fishing in Cooktown looks incredible, we saw a grouper as big as a bus swimming around under the jetty in the clear waters of the river.
 A little Aboriginal girl warned us not to fall in or “the grouper will open his big mouth and swallow you up”.
 I’d be more worried about the crocodiles.

 Crocodile spotting tours and fishing charters are available from the Cooktown jetty.

 There is a lovely playground, a few shops and cafes, a Botanical Garden and The Captain Cook Museum.

-The beach is a lovely and unspoilt , but you do, seriously, have to be aware of crocodiles.
+The beach is lovely and unspoiled, but you do, seriously, have to be aware of crocodiles.
 I wouldn’t be swimming or going too close to any water’s edge up here.
-One of our most recent crocodile fatalities was up on the Endeavor river, a gentleman who probably ventured into the water to check his crab pots.
+One of our most recent crocodile fatalities was up on the Endeavor River, a gentleman who probably ventured into the water to check his crab pots.